tanweizhen/mwp-gen/README.md

 # 10. Student Response Parsing

-Gemma 4 first converts the free-form response into a structured representation.
+The LLM first converts the free-form response into a structured representation.

 For example: